Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 Don't:

 • Don't repair your own microwave oven.
-Even when unplugged the capacitor has deadly high voltage charge.
+Even when unplugged the capacitor has a deadly high voltage charge.

 • Puncture food such as whole apples and potatoes so steam can escape.